 We are exposed to market risks in the ordinary course of our business.
 These risks primarily include interest rate sensitivities.
-We held cash and cash equivalents of \$71.0 million as of September 30, 2019 and \$33.0 million as of December 31, 2018.
+We held cash and cash equivalents of \$131.0 million as of March 31, 2020.
 We generally hold our cash in interest-bearing money market treasury fund accounts.
 Our primary exposure to market risk is interest rate sensitivity, which is affected by changes in the general level of U.S. interest rates.
 Due to the short-term maturities of our cash equivalents and the low risk profile of our investments, an immediate 100 basis point change in interest rates would not have a material effect on the fair market value of our cash equivalents.
+Declines in interest rates, however, would reduce future investment income.